 “Seeing this kind of official treatment and widespread recognition thereof is simply heartwarming.”

-The monetization strategy for the remastered game has been criticized as a cash grab, with reviewers feeling that the €40 price tag is unjustified given the limited content and lack of features like crossplay.
-While some acknowledge the game's historical significance and advancements in design, the overall sentiment leans towards disappointment in its pricing and value proposition.
+The monetization strategy for this game has been criticized as a blatant cash grab, particularly given its high price of €40 for a remaster that lacks features like crossplay and offers limited content compared to other, more affordable options in the genre.
+While some acknowledge the game's advancements in design, the overall sentiment leans towards disappointment in its value proposition.

 “Just like the upcoming Battlefront collection remaster, which is a nasty cash grab on the part of the mouse, as they don't offer enough scope for the price of €40 and don't even have crossplay.
 I thought the price for this remaster was too high.”

-"Dark Forces" is praised for its innovative approach to character development, featuring an ongoing narrative that includes voiced dialogue, in-game conversations, and cutscenes, which set it apart from other shooters of its time that offered minimal story context.
+"Dark Forces" is praised for its innovative approach to character development, featuring an ongoing narrative that includes voiced dialogue, in-game conversations, and cutscenes, which set it apart from other shooters of its time that typically offered minimal story context.
 This depth of storytelling enhances player engagement and investment in the characters throughout the game.

 “Plenty of shooters at the time had you running and gunning against a 1-2 sentence backdrop of a story, but Dark Forces was one of the first to have an ongoing story throughout the game - with voiced dialogue, character development, in-game conversations, cutscenes, and mission objectives.”